nhb15/LUClinicDB_COMP453/README.md

 - **Include at least one JOIN query using SQL, and also one using Flask-SQLAlchemy.**

-  * In progress - View Appointments (SQL - Valerie).
-Need one using SQLAlchemy.
+  * In progress - View Appointments and Patient Profile (Valerie).

 - **Include at least one subquery.
 Regular SQL.
 Excellence points if you also use Flask-SQLAlchemy.**